Matrix Decomposition and Applications: Application: Rank-One and Rank-Two Update/Downdate

-Let $\bdelta_k \in \real^n$ be the zero vector except that the $k$-th entry is 1.
-Then mathematically, the Givens rotation defined above can be denoted by

-where the subscripts $k,l$ indicate the \textbf{rotation is in plane $k$ and $l$}.
-Specifically, one can also define the $n$-th order Givens rotation where $(k,k), (k,l), (l,k), (l,l)$ entries are $c, -s, s, c$ respectively.
-The ideas are the same. \end{definition}
+Specifically, one can also define the $n$-th order Givens rotation, where $(k,k), (k,l), (l,k),$ and $ (l,l)$ entries are $c, -s, s, $ and $c$, respectively.
+The ideas are the same. \end{definition} Some fundamental significance of Givens rotations, crucial for proving the existence of the QR decomposition, will be discussed shortly in Section~\ref{section:qr-givens}.